 How do I find out if I am on an off-peak tariff already?

 If you are on a time of use tariff of some kind, your electricity bill will show both a day and a night rate.
 Your meter readings should also be obvious – meter may also have two dials (one for peak and one for off-peak).
-Alternatively, give your supplier a call and ask them to clarify for you.
+For clarification, consider calling your supplier or consulting a local electrician to optimise your electricity usage.

 How can I cut the cost of my electricity?